Michael Franzese: Indictment and prison (1985)

 In 1990, Franzese was portrayed by Joseph Bono in the Martin Scorsese film Goodfellas (1990).
 While imprisoned in 1991, Franzese became a born-again Christian after he was given a Bible by a prison guard.
-He also spent time in solitary confinement.
+He also spent three years in solitary confinement.

 In 1992, Franzese co-authored his first book, an autobiography, Quitting the Mob.
 In the book, Franzese discusses his criminal activities, life with his father, and meeting his second wife, Camille Garcia.

-After prison
+After prison (1994–present)

-He was released on November 7, 1994, retiring from the mob in 1995 by moving to California with his wife and children; the relocation was also a result of receiving multiple death threats and contracts on his life, including one approved by his father.
+Franzese was released on November 7, 1994, retiring from the mob in 1995 by moving to California with his wife and children; the relocation was also a result of receiving multiple death threats and contracts on his life, including one approved by his father.

 Since his release in 1994, Franzese has publicly renounced and denounced the life of organized crime, stating "I never glamorize my mob life.
 It's an evil life", and "I don't know one family that's part of that life [mob life] that hasn't been totally devastated".
 He has since become a motivational speaker for youth, at schools, prisons, and other venues.
 He also speaks at Christian conferences and churches, including Willow Creek Community Church, in 2016.

-On July 23, 2002, while appearing on the HBO television program Real Sports with Bryant Gumbel, Franzese claimed that during the 1970s and 1980s, he persuaded New York Yankees players who owed money to Colombo loansharks to fix baseball games for betting purposes.
+On July 23, 2002, while appearing on the HBO television program Real Sports with Bryant Gumbel, Franzese stated that during the 1970s and 1980s, he persuaded New York Yankees players who owed money to Colombo loansharks to fix baseball games for betting purposes.
 The Yankees organization immediately denied Franzese's accusations.

-In April 2013, a documentary called The Definitive Guide To The Mob was released by Lionsgate, with Franzese as commentator.
+In April 2013, a documentary called The Definitive Guide to the Mob was released by Lionsgate, with Franzese as commentator.
 Later in 2013, he appeared in Inside the American Mob, a National Geographic documentary.